run-ai/docs/docs/admin/workloads/inference-overview.md

 The Minimum and Maximum number of replicas can be configured as part of the autoscaling configuration.

-Auto Scaling also supports a scale to zero policy with *Throughput* and *Concurrency* metrics, meaning that given enough time under the target threshold, the number of replicas will be scaled down to 0.
+Autoscaling also supports a scale to zero policy with *Throughput* and *Concurrency* metrics, meaning that given enough time under the target threshold, the number of replicas will be scaled down to 0.
 This has the benefit of conserving resources at the risk of a delay from "cold starting" the model when traffic resumes.

 ## See Also